 Yes, dare I say it, I’m multi-passionate.
 I always have been.
 For as long as I can remember, I was dressing up in a tutu and dancing around the house.
 When I wasn’t spending my childhood time dancing, I was at the family computer typing up stories, and as digital technology progressed, I became interested in designing digital content.
 My two favourite subjects at school were dance and media studies, and once I became an adult I soon realised that I didn’t fit into a conventional career box.
 I went a long time of trying out different jobs, all whilst working as a freelance dance teacher and choreographer on the side.

-When I was fortunate enough to meet my dear husband, he encouraged me to turn my passion for dance into a business, and since launching MADE Dance in 2016 I’ve figured out how to combine that with my other passion for digital content and content writing.
+When I was fortunate enough to meet my dear husband, he encouraged me to turn my passion for dance into a business, and since starting my business in 2016 I’ve figured out how to combine all of my passions.

 Although, of course you do not need to monetise your hobbies (and in some cases you shouldn’t), but I’m sure glad I did.
 So for those of you wondering “how the frick am I going to figure this multi-passionate thing out without looking confused” – take a look at my thoughts to help you get started on your journey and hopefully feel a little less confused!

 #1 Connect don’t confuse

 Personally I don’t think you need to only create and share content around one specific niche.
 Whilst having a niche is most definitely important in providing clarity for your business and audience, it does not mean that you can’t share your other passions on your blog or social media, for example.